eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

           -DLLVM_PATH=<path-to-llvm-installation> ../
     cmake --build .

-For instance, a possible path to LLVM is `/usr/local/opt/llvm8`
+For instance, a possible path to LLVM is `/usr/local/opt/llvm8`.
+You may use `$(brew --prefix llvm)` as the path to the LLVM installation directory.

 Running Tests
 -------------